TheOnlyTails/LootGoblin/CONTRIBUTING.md

 ## Step #3 - Write the Code

 Just - do it.
 There's not much to detail here.
 Regarding code styling, stick to the [official guidelines](https://kotlinlang.org/docs/coding-conventions.html) supplied by the Kotlin team.
+(Note: every function, property and class must have [KDocs](https://kotlinlang.org/docs/kotlin-doc.html) attached)

 ## Step #4 - Make a Pull Request